Cornelia Lüdecke: Early life and education

 Lüdecke was born in 1954 in Munich, Germany; her Grandfather August Lüdecke-Cleve and father August Lüdecke were painters, her mother a violinist.
-Her interest in physics and nature rather than the arts led her to study meteorology at Munich's Ludwig Maximilians University (LMU), receiving her diploma in 1980.
+Her interest in physics and nature rather than the arts led her to study meteorology at LMU Munich, receiving her diploma in 1980.
 While doing a literature review on the physical properties of sea ice for MAN Neue Technologie AG, she learned more about polar exploration from her colleagues who had overwintered at the Georg von Neumayer Station, Germany's Antarctic science station.
-Increasingly fascinated by polar research, Lüdecke decided to study the history of earth sciences at the LMU's Institute for History of Natural Sciences while working part-time for MAN.
+Increasingly fascinated by polar research, Lüdecke decided to study the history of earth sciences at LMU's Institute for History of Natural Sciences while working part-time for MAN.
 After giving birth to two daughters in 1990 and 1992, in 1994 she submitted her PhD thesis on German Polar research since the turn of the century and the influence of Erich von Drygalski (Die deutsche Polarforschung seit der Jahrhundertwende und der Einfluß Erich von Drygalskis).
 Lüdecke completed her second thesis (Habilitation) titled Chapters from the history of earth-sciences – protagonists, theses, institutions at the Centre for History of Natural Sciences, Mathematics and Technology at the University of Hamburg in 2002 and attained the title "Privatdozent" in 2003.